zynksoftware/Zynk-Workflow/_docs/Getting-Started-Section/Licensing_Issues.md

 ---
 slug: licensing-issues
-title: Issues when Activating a Zynk License
+title: Issues When Activating a Zynk License
 ---

 ## Potential Issues When Activating a Zynk License